-Method/ reference measurement Reliability Strength of Assay fit Repeatability/ reproducibility Direct measure evidence purpose Human cell line qPCR, western blotting, immunoprecipitation, immunofluorescent microscopy, Luciferase reporter assay EMSA, IHC, Cell viability assay Yes Strong Yes Yes Humans qRT-PCR, immunohistochemistry Yes Strong Yes Yes Mouse EMSA, Autoradiography Immunofluorescent microscopy, Westernblotting Yes Strong Yes Yes
+Method/ measurement reference Reliability Strength of evidence Assay fit for purpose Repeatability/ reproducibility Direct measure Human cell line qPCR, western blotting, immunoprecipitation, immunofluorescent microscopy, Luciferase reporter assay EMSA, IHC, Cell viability assay Yes Strong Yes Yes Yes Humans qRT-PCR, immunohistochemistry Yes Strong Yes Yes Yes Mouse EMSA, Autoradiography Immunofluorescent microscopy, Western blotting Yes Strong Yes Yes Yes

-Differential Sensitivity of ER $\alpha$ and ER $\beta$ Cells to the NF- $\kappa$ B Inhibitor Go6976.
-A differential sensitivity to Go6976 by ER $\alpha$ and ER $\beta$ breast cancer cells was observed (Holloway et al., 2004).
-The ER $\alpha$ cells were more sensitive and less viable after treatment with this NF- $\kappa$ B inhibitor.
-The IC50 (50% killing) by Go6976 was 1 mM for ER $\alpha$ of MDA-MB435 and MDA-MB231 breast cancer cells, whereas it was greater than 10 mM for ER $\alpha$ of MCF-7 and T47D or the normal mammary epithelial H16N cells.
-At 10 mM Go6976, about 80% of the ER $\alpha$ cells were killed, whereas only 15-30% of ER $\alpha$ and normal H16N cells were sensitive to this compound.
-The relative resistance of the H16N normal human mammary cells indicates a possible high therapeutic index of Go6976 against ER $\alpha$ cancer cells.
+Differential Sensitivity of ER α and ER β Cells to the NF- κ B Inhibitor Go6976.
+A differential sensitivity to Go6976 by ER α and ER β breast cancer cells was observed (Holloway et al., 2004).
+The ER α cells were more sensitive and less viable after treatment with this NF- κ B inhibitor.
+The IC50 (50% killing) by Go6976 was 1 mM for ER α MDA-MB435 and MDA-MB231 breast cancer cells, whereas it was greater than

+10 mM for ERα of MCF-7 and T47D or the normal mammary epithelial H16N cells.
+At 10 mM Go6976, about 80% of the ERα cells were killed, whereas only 15-30% of ERα and normal H16N cells were sensitive to this compound.
+The relative resistance of the H16N normal human mammary cells indicates a possible high therapeutic index of Go6976 against ERα cancer cells.

-This observation is consistent with the previously observed role of NF- $\kappa$ B as an antiapoptotic agent.
-FACS analysis demonstrated accumulation of sub-G1 population (67%) in Go6976- treated (48 h at 1 mM) ER $\alpha$ vs. only 10-15% in ER $\alpha$ cells, indicating enhanced apoptotic cell death preferentially of ER $\alpha$ cells caused by this low molecular weight compound.
+This observation is consistent with the previously observed role of NF-κB as an antiapoptotic agent.
+FACS analysis demonstrated accumulation of sub-G1 population (67%) in Go6976-treated (48 h at 1 mM) ERα vs. only 10-15% in ERα cells, indicating enhanced apoptotic cell death preferentially of ERα cells caused by this low molecular weight compound.